Dynamical thermalization, Rayleigh-Jeans condensate, vortexes and wave collapse in quantum chaos fibers and fluid of light: Introduction

 With this aim we present here the numerical and analytical study of dynamics of nonlinear waves in D-shape billiard described by the Nonlinear Schr\"odinger Equation (NSE), or the Gross-Pitaevskii equation (GPE) \cite{pitaevskii}, which depicts the laser beam propagation in multimode fibers \cite{aplbabin}.
 We note that the onset of dynamical thermalization for the NSE with defocusing nonlinearity $\beta>0$ in a chaotic Bunimovich billiard was studied in \cite{eplbill}.
 The results reported there show emergence of dynamical thermalization above a chaos border when nonlinear perturbation exceeds a typical energy level spacing in such a billiard.
 However, in \cite{eplbill} only relatively short times were reached in numerical simulations and the Rayleigh-Jeans distribution was not reached.
 Here we significantly increased the time evolution scale with emergence of the Rayleigh-Jeans thermalization in a D-shape fiber (billiard) with defocusing nonlinearity.

 Another important feature is that usually for fibers a nonlinearity is focusing $\beta <0$ and thus, according to the so called Vlasov-Petrishchev-Talanov theorem \cite{talanov,kuznetsov}, a wave collapse can take place for strong nonlinearity at finite times.
 Important implications of such a collapse for Langmuir waves was discussed in \cite{zakharov}.
+The collapse properties in multimode fibers have been also studied in more recent publications (see e.g. \cite{turitsyn}).
 However, in \cite{talanov,kuznetsov,zakharov} a collapse was discussed in a case of infinite system size.
 For a D-shape fiber chaos and thermalization in a finite size billiard may lead to an unusual interplay between collapse and dynamical thermalization so that there is a fundamental interest to study the properties of NSE in a D-shape focusing fiber.
 Here we present results of our studies of such a system considering both cases of negative (focusing) and positive (defocusing) signs of nonlinearity.
 We show that that the dynamical thermalization with the Rayleigh-Jeans distribution takes place at moderate strength of nonlinearity being above the chaos border.
-Below this border the dynamics is quasi-integraable corresponding to the KAM theory.
+Below this border the dynamics is quasi-integrable corresponding to the KAM theory.

 It is interesting to note that the GPE describes Bose-Einstein condensate (BEC) of cold boson atoms in optical trap \cite{pitaevskii}.
 Thus there is a temptation to expect \cite{eplbill} that the dynamical thermalization for GPE or NSE in a chaotic billiard would lead to the thermal Bose-Einstein (BE) distribution over eigenenergies $E_m$ of linear system \cite{landau}: